telerik/winforms-docs/map/providers/bingmaps/search.md

 {{endregion}}

->note Enter some text in the search box and press `Enter` to start searching.
+>tip Enter some text in the search box and press `Enter` to start searching.

->note The **MapSearchBarElement** can be setup with no explicit search provider.
+>tip The **MapSearchBarElement** can be setup with no explicit search provider.
 In this case the search element will traverse the providers collection of **RadMapElement** for a **IMapSearchProvider** instance.
 The MapSearchBarElement.**ShowMessageBoxOnError** property determines whether a messagebox will be displayed upon error or not when the **SearchProvider** property of the element is not set.
 The default value of the property is set to *true*.

 ## SearchRequest